Uakisyu/Uakmut/README.md

 **M** - Switch ON/OFF (Press twice in a row)
 **F** - Force restart Uakmut (Press twice in a row)

+## PCB?
+The PCB design will not be made public because this project was created for my own use, the source code is for reference only, and I will not release any compiled firmware.
+Currently, I have no intention of selling the PCB design, but commercial collaborations are possible...
+If you really need it, you can contact me on Telegram: @Uakisyu

 ## LICENSE
 This project is licensed under the **AGPL v3** license.